-Mongolia I have choosen for this years trip.
+Mongolia I have chosen for this years trip.

 Ulaanbaatar I have quickly left behind and take a bus heading north to Mörön where I want to start riding my bike.
 But first I pay a visit to the local police where I want to get a border permit because I plan to get close to the border along my route.
 A local woman accompains me trying to helping me with language issues.
 After a promissing start, suddenly the athmosphere changes.
 I get no permit.
 Why, I have no clue.
 Somewhat frustrated I still leave town a little bit later on my bicycle.
 I am heading north towards Khövsgöl Nuur, not along the main road but following some nice and quiet valleys.
 At the edge of town the road quickly turns into this great track that goes right accross the meadow.
 Other than a few motorcyclists every now and then, there is no more traffic anymore.
 The meadows are full of Edelweiss.
 My early morning failure is already forgotten.